aiven/devportal/docs/products/clickhouse/reference/limitations.rst

      - Use the Aiven's public API.
    * - Loading data from S3 (coming soon)
      - You cannot load your data from S3 into Aiven for ClickHouse directly using SQL.
-     - There are two ways to work around this issue:
+     - There are many ways to work around this limitation, for instance:

        * Use `Vector <https://vector.dev/>`_.
        * Use a local ClickHouse server and run the SELECT/INSERT query using both ``s3()`` and ``remote()`` functions to pull from S3 and push to Aiven.